 In my second post I raised the topic of mind versus brain.
 There is (or, perhaps more accurately, may be) a duality.
 I mentioned that there are two basic schools of thought: one holding that mind emerges from brain and the other holding that they are distinct, that mind is – somehow – not physical.
 For now the duality of the brain/mind question is open.

 But there is definitely a duality in the two schools: the two opposing points of view.
 In this post I want to focus on the idea of duality and the idea of ideas in opposition.
 This post is about Yin and Yang.

-I think the interlocking ideas behind Yin & Yang are core aspects of how I see life.
-It appears everywhere around us and seems to represent a fundamental aspect of the universe.
+The interlocking ideas behind Yin & Yang are core aspects of how I see life.
+It is visible everywhere around us and seems to represent a fundamental aspect of the universe.
 Pairs of things in opposition seem to be everywhere!

 It’s very easy to begin listing such opposing pairs:

 - Right «–» Left

 - Right «–» Wrong

 - East «–» West